U2C9727A4/fpc/Core_spec.md

 This RPC may not fail.

 ## 1, GetVersion
 This RPC gets the FPC version(s) the server supports.
+(Specifically, queries a list of version(s) the server supports.
+The index 0 is the oldest version supported.)

 ### Request headers
 0..4, u32, n, The n'th version the server supports is being requested